 Are you tired of having to constantly recruit fresh new talent?
-We spend significant resources of time and money in recruiting because we all know that people can make or break our business.
+We spend significant resources of time and money in creating emotional intelligence interview questions because we all know that people can make or break our business.

 How can you be sure you are hiring the best people into your organization?
 Will these individuals stay for their entire career?
 Will they be a catalyst that pushes your company past all of its competitors?

 The answers to all of these questions are YES…if you are hiring emotionally intelligent candidates.

 We all know that the higher up the proverbial corporate ladder you go, the more important your emotional intelligence skills are.
 Unfortunately, when you are entering the job market hiring managers tend to stick to more traditional interviewing methods (such as one-on-one interviews) and hiring techniques (such as ubiquitous series of interview questions).